learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 }
 ```

-- Condition
-  + An expression evaluated before each pass through the loop (each pass is either an increment or a decrement).
-If this condition evaluates to true, statement is executed

-  > Use `while` loop when you don't know how many times your loop needs to run - that is your condition is dependent on some a dynamic function/return value
+ Use `while` loop when you don't know how many times your loop needs to run - that is your condition is dependent on some a dynamic function/return value

 #### Example